honzapospi/php-docker/README.md

 Docker environment for PHP development.
 Tested for Nette Framework with Nette utils Requirement Checker.

-Scripts <code>inis.sh</code> and <code>start.sh</code>
+Scripts expected folder structure ./project/www/root where www is public directory and root is app with source, which contains composer.json file.
+If you have different structure please update file init.sh, start.sh and docker-compose.yml with right paths.

-expected folder structure ./project/www/root where www is public directory and root is app with source, which contains composer.json file.
+Do not forget to update file Dockerfile and set proper mysql connection credentials.